 Those 3rd party vendors are the reason for the successful wide-scale attacks by Magecart, which include: the British Airways breach (aka Magecart card skimming), Newegg attack, Ticketmaster incident, Macy’s hack and Amazon S3 breach .
 Those, in addition to some 50,000+ additional domain infections as revealed by CPO Magazine“.

 Every organization has a secure software development cycle (SDLC), for releasing new applications.
 Usually the cycle would go from code-review through penetration testing to auditing.

 “But the same does not hold true when it comes to websites”, Claims Mr. Cohen”.
 With today’s tools, it’s extremely difficult to perform discovery -and-monitoring of your website.
 The presence of 3rd-party vendors is the reason for that.
-Those are the same vendors which have access to your sensitive data such as user passwords, credit card information, medical records, etc.
+Those have access to your sensitive data such as user passwords, credit card information, medical records, etc.

 Consequently, websites today are the weakest link in the organization’s supply-chain.
-“Organizations today lack the ability of: properly monitoring their website’s external code, and discovering their supply chain”.
+“Organizations today are unable to properly monitor their website’s external code, and discovering their supply chain”.

 Simply put: Organizations do not know which vendors access their sensitive information, or where is it sent to.

 The Problem Magnitude

 “Today every site is 3rd-party based” claims Idan in quite a broad statement”.
 This trend has been going on for a while now: organizations use a growing number of 3rd-party code, within their applications and sites.
 More than ever before.
 And it’s a big problem!”
 Idan determines decisively.
 A problem which Reflectiz solves.